What are the benefits of having a Baby Climbing Frame Indoors?

 Well, officially according to both the IndyBest, Independent AND the award-winning magazine MadeforMums, it is the PomPom Climbing Triangle, UK made.

 Our triangle has been awarded the highest accolade, a Gold Award by Junior Design Magazine for “Best Toy Ages 0-2 Years” and House and Garden consider it a ‘must have’ toy for all children.
+Made for Mums have declared it the best indoor climbing frame of 2022.

 It is the ONLY certified triangle with 3 adjustable heights, so it grows with your child.